 An extraordinary machine from 1989 with with incredible possibilities, the same unit for example also used by Monolake.
 The synth is not the easiest to program, but after a bit of training it becomes an unbeatable synthesis monster.
 It offers incredible parameters for generating, modulating and manipulating sounds, especially for constantly changing pads, drones and evolving textures.
-It's got 2x6 operators (the DX7 has 6) with advanced FM synthesis (AFM) combined with sampled-based AWM2 technology.
+It's got 6 operators (like the DX7) with advanced FM synthesis (AFM) combined with sampled-based AWM2 technology.
 It can be considered as a modern successor to the DX series and feels like having a huge all-in-one workstation, massive like a starship.
 It is possible to create rich, layered and multi-timbral sounds, which further can be mixed and processed with PCM samples and its resonant multi stage Time Variant filter.
 45 algorithms, 3 feedback loops and 16 waveforms offer plenty enough room to generate classic synth sounds or something entirely new.
 The SY77 became my master keyboard due to the excellent playability and sensitivity of its keys.

 Without a doubt, this is the best monophonic synthesizer ever.
 A lot of people might disagree and would, for example, vote for the famous Korg MS-20, but for me the Yamaha CS-15 has the better sound.
 Especially the mid range has a very unique sound character that cannot be found on any other monophonic synthesizer, typcial for the Yamaha CS series.
 The sound itself is very creamy in a certain way and absolutely massive, also for the lower frequencies.
 Many people use the MS-20, and yes, it does have its place, but it is all a matter of taste.
 The CS-15 is not that frequently used and always a bit beneath the surface, therefore not as famous as others and thus underrated.
 Everything feels so wonderful on this machine, especially when compared to other monophonic synthesizers: the processing is much clearer, the modulation options are better, the routing possibilities are greater.
 It took me some time to realize all this, especially since I had already owned an Arturia Microbrute before and then had informed myself more deeply.
 In a way it was also a search for the right monophonic synthesizer, just as with polyphonic synthesizers.
 Both oscillators on the CS-15 have their own envelope generators and multimode filters, so three in total, and the oscillators can be routed to both filters and enevelope generators in parallel and cross mode, no other monophonic synthesizer has this feature.
 Additonally, it's got an external input for leading audio signals (beats, vocals, field recordings etc.) into the circuitry in order to route them to the enevelope generator for triggering the oscillator.
 The CS-15 is also fitted with standard S-Trig and CV inputs, but using the Ext In is somewhat easier and much more interesting for exciting sounds, as the output can be very different depending on the length of the input signal.
 Thus, the CS-15 is a very inspiring machine and works great without any patching, you get your desired sounds in no time and with incredible results.
 This synthesizer offers all types of monophonic sounds, and the multimode filters are the key to the special sound character of the Yamaha CS family, and it is precisely that sound which makes the difference in tracks made with monophonic synthesizers.